Lascilab/htcondor-pararell/README.md

 Also notice thath `condor_ssh` file, in the last line (150) does `source /etc/profile` and set many environment variables for the execution.

 > I have tried unsuccessfully to set USE_NFS = true in the condor configuration file and initialDir = /nfs/folder in the submit file to accomplish the above objectice, unfortunelly none of that options has worked for me.
-Also, if you want to execute a few environment variables without modifying the openmpiscript, you can set environment = "PATH=/usr/bin:/bin:/usr/sbin:/sbin" in the submitfile.
+Also, if you want to execute a few environment variables without modifying the openmpiscript, you can set environment = "PATH=/usr/bin:/bin:/usr/sbin:/sbin" in the submitfile or even use "getenv = true".

 ## Vagrant
 Use vagrant for a quick test, install [vagrant](https://www.vagrantup.com/) and execute `vagrant up`.
 In a few minutes you will have three virtual machines up and running: a controller and two nodes.
 Execute `vagrant ssh controller` to get into the controller and submit every example located in "/vagrant".
 Remember that the controller machine is only used to submit jobs, so if you want to compile each example enter into the other nodes (`vagrant ssh server1` or `vagrant ssh server2`).